stepanskyvlad/Learning-Python/README.md

 ﻿# Learning-Python
-There are useful examples of Python code.
+There are useful examples of Python sripts.